FirelyTeam/firely-docs/vonk/facade/enablesearch_1.rst

   The ``_id`` parameter must be matched against the ViSiPatient.Id property.
 So we have to:

-  * Parse the Token.Code to a long (ViSiPatient.Id is of type long)
+  * Parse the Token.Code to an integer (ViSiPatient.Id is of type int)
   * Create a query with a predicate on ViSiPatient.Id.

     This is how: